svanoort/pyresttest/README.md

 * The changelog will also show features/fixes currently merged to the master branch but not released to PyPi yet (pending installation tests across platforms).

 # Installation
-PyRestTest works on Linux or Mac with Python 2.6, 2.7, or 3.3+.
+PyRestTest works on Linux or Mac with Python 2.6, 2.7, or 3.3+ (with module 'future' installed)

 **First we need to install package python-pycurl:**
 * Ubuntu/Debian: (sudo) `apt-get install python-pycurl`